Montego Bay: Fixed voice and broadband

 Fixed voice and broadband services in Montego Bay is provided by FLOW.
 FLOW uses a Hybrid Fibre and Coaxial network to provide IPTV, VoIP & POTS and cable broadband capable of speeds up to 100 Mbit/s.
 FLOW also uses a Copper network to provide POTS and ADSL capable of speeds up to 12 Mbit/s.
-This copper network is currently being upgraded to VDSL2, which may allow speeds of over 50 Mbit/s over existing copper lines as well as provide a migration path for the provider to Fibre to the Home.
+This copper network is currently being upgraded to VDSL2, which may allow speeds of more than 50 Mbit/s over existing copper lines as well as provide a migration path for the provider to Fibre to the Home.
 FLOW also has a fibre-optic network in the neighbourhood of Rhyne Park which provides up to 100 Mbit/s as well.
 There are several other small cable companies such as Cornwall Communications, that provides cable broadband and voice over its cable network; however, they are vastly incomparable in subscriber numbers to FLOW.